-Registered Bonds of each Tranche of Series offered and sold in reliance on Regulation S, which will be sold to non-U.S. persons outside the United States, will initially be represented by a Global Certificate which will be deposited with a common depositary or Common Safekeeper, for Euroclear and Clearstream and registered in the name of a common nominee of Euroclear and Clearstream or in the name of a common nominee of Euroclear and Clearstream or in the name of a nominee of the Common Safekeeper, as specified in the applicable Final Terms.
+Registered Bonds of each Tranche of Series offered and sold in reliance on Regulation S, which will be sold to non-U.S. persons outside the United States, will initially be represented by a Global Certificate which will be deposited with a common depositary or Common Safekeeper, for Euroclear and Clearstream and registered in the name of a common nominee of Euroclear and Clearstream or in the name of a common nominee of Euroclear and Clearstream or in the name of a common nominee of Euroclear and Clearstream or in the name of a nominee of the Common Safekeeper, as specified in the applicable Final Terms.
 Prior to expiry of the Distribution Compliance Period applicable to each Tranche of Bond, beneficial interests in a Global Certificate may not be offered or sold to, or for the account or benefit of, a U.S. person save as otherwise provided in this Condition 2 (Form, Denomination and Title) and may not be held otherwise than through Euroclear or Clearstream and such Global Certificate will bear a legend regarding such restrictions on transfer.